ProSiebenSat.1 sells venture capital portfolio to Lexington

-FRANKFURT, June 28 German media group ProSiebenSat.1 has sold its media-for-equity investment portfolio to U.S. private equity firm Lexington Partners for around 50 million euros ($57 million).
+FRANKFURT, June 28 (Reuters) - German media group ProSiebenSat.1 has sold its media-for-equity investment portfolio to U.S. private equity firm Lexington Partners for around 50 million euros ($57 million).

 ProSiebenSat.1's media-for-equity portfolio was created in 2009 and operates as a venture capital firm.
 It gives advertising space on its television channels and digital platforms to start-up firms in return for a stake in equity or future revenue streams.